RiccardoIzzo/ROS-robotics-project/first_project/README.md

 |Ossama El Oukili      |    10865312    |

 ## Files overview
-* __assets__: contains images used in the instruction file (README.md)
+* assets: contains images used in the instruction file (README.md)
 * cfg
-  * __param.cfg__: file used for the "dynamic reconfigure" part, used to change the integration method at runtime without having to restart the node
+  * __param.cfg__: file used for the dynamic reconfiguration part, used to change the integration method at runtime without having to restart the node
   * __calibration_param.cfg__: file used to change the robot parameters (N, l, w, r) at runtime, this allow to calibrate them without having to stop the nodes
 * include/first_project
   * __Subscriber.h__: header file that contains some function declarations, used by the files in the src folder